 A recent academic article has discovered that beaches in Cornwall are among the most litter-strewn in the UK.
 Using beach clean data going back 25 years, they found those beaches bordering Marine Protected Areas (MPAs) at the Land’s End, Mount’s Bay, Padstow Bay and Newquay & the Gannel were among the ten most polluted in … Continue reading Cornish beaches the most littered in the UK

 Too often conservation projects are imposed from the top onto local communities with little genuine local involvement.
 A recent article compares an area of common land at St Breward on the edge of Bodmin Moor with a community in western Galicia.
-It calls for more understanding of local knowledge and traditional management practices when undertaking conservation projects.
+It calls for more understanding of local knowledge and traditional management practices when undertaking … Continue reading Bottom-up heritage projects?

 The chough is a mysterious bird, in the sense that some of the information on it isn’t that reliable.
 The Daily Telegraph last week reported that there were now 12 breeding pairs of choughs in Cornwall, brought back by what it called ‘Operation Chough’.
 The chough, it went on, had been absent in Cornwall since … Continue reading The Cornish chough